in January, this convention features targeted training for sales

 broadcast technical specialists, legal and regulatory experts or

 a South Carolinian representing broadcasting on a national level.
-The 2014 awards recognition will be held on Friday, January 31 with a reception at 6 pm followed by dinner at 7 pm.
-Gordon Smith, president of NAB, will make a special address at the ceremony.
+The 2011 recognition dinner will be held on Friday, January 14.
+The evening begins with a reception at 6:30 pm followed by dinner at 7:30 pm.

 ADVERTISING AND SPONSORSHIPS